Resources for Nordic Sweater Lovers

 If you are traveling to Norway, a few events that might be of interest include:

-- Dyrsku’n, an annual 3-day festival in September in Telemark, Dyrsku’n and was traditionally a place to meet, show, sell, and buy cows, sheep and other livestock.
-Now, the festival’s 740 exhibits also include lectures and demonstrations about Norwegian culture, arts and crafts, and music.
-In 2019, wool will be the main theme of the handcrafts exhibition.
+- Dyrsku’n, an annual 3-day festival held in September in Telemark, was traditionally a place to meet, show, sell, and buy cows, sheep, and other livestock.
+Today, the festival’s 740 exhibits also include lectures and demonstrations about Norwegian culture, arts and crafts, and music.

 - There are seasonal knitting markets in Oslo and Bergen several times a year, as well as in smaller towns.
 These events showcase and sell original handmade designs, patterns, yarns, and ready-made knitwear.
 The Oslo market can be followed on facebook.
-The Bergen Knitting Festival is Sept.
-27-29, 2019.
+The annual Bergen Knitting Festival is typically held in September.
 While you’re in Bergen, you can also visit the Norwegian Knitting Industry Museum.

 A few good sites for Norwegian wool yarns:

-- Rauma Wool Factory in Rauma in Veblungsnes, which dates back to 1927 and uses Norwegian wool and Norwegian spun yarn.
+- Rauma Wool Factory in Rauma in Veblungsnes, which dates to 1927, uses Norwegian wool and Norwegian spun yarn.

 - Lofoten Wool.
 If you’re in the mood to take a trip to the Lofoten Islands (an archipelago above the Arctic Circle in northern Norway), you can visit Lofoten Wool, which produces yarn from spelsau sheep.
-You can visit the sheep and buy yarn, patterns and finished knitted and woven products from a workshop called Høystålet on the second floor of an old barn (check the website for open hours).
-Lofoten yarns are undyed, in natural hues of cream, grey, taupe and brown, and plant-dyed, in shades of blue and autumnal ochres and yellows.
-Since their philosophy is to use as much the sheep as possible, you can also buy paté and dried and salted lamb.
-(If you can’t make it to the farm, you can buy their wool on norskegarn.no.)
+You can visit the sheep, and buy yarn, patterns, and finished knitted and woven products from a workshop called Høystålet on the second floor of an old barn (check the website for open hours).
+Lofoten yarns come undyed, in natural hues of cream, grey, taupe, and brown, and plant-dyed, in shades of blue as well as autumnal ochres and yellows.
+Since their philosophy is to use as much the sheep as possible, you can also buy paté, and dried and salted lamb.
+(If you can’t make it to the farm, you can purchase their wool on norskegarn.no.)

-- Hillesvåg Woolmill on the north side of the Oster fjord,near Bergen, a Norwegian company that dates back to 1898 and has been in the same family for four generations.
-The mill, which processes only Norwegian wool, has tours that follow the entire process of transforming raw wool into yarn.
+- Hillesvåg Woolmill on the north side of the Oster fjord, near Bergen, is a Norwegian company that dates to 1898 and has been in the same family for four generations.
+The mill, which processes only Norwegian wool, offers tours that follow the entire process of transforming raw wool into yarn.

 - Sandnes Ullvarefabrikk, a yarn factory established in 1888 about 20 minutes south of Stavanger, is also locally owned and sells patterns and locally sourced woolen yarn.
-Sandnes also produces yarn from Uruguayan wool, cotton and alpaca, so if your goal is to stay purely local, read the labels carefully.
-And don’t worry, you can buy patterns in English.
+Sandnes also produces yarn from Uruguayan wool, cotton, and alpaca, so if your goal is to stay purely local, read the labels carefully.
+And don’t worry—you can purchase patterns in English.

 Finally, if that’s not enough…

-You can stream via Netflix a “Slow TV National Knitting Evening” Norwegian special, in which Norwegians knit and talk about knitting for four hours.
+You can stream “Slow TV: National Knitting Evening,” in which Norwegians knit and talk about knitting for several hours.
 Don’t worry, it has subtitles.